Kibō no Tō

 Party of Hope (希望の党, Kibō no Tō) was a conservative political party in Japan founded by Tokyo Governor Yuriko Koike.
-The party was founded just before the call of the 2017 general election.
+The party was founded just before the call of the 2017 Japanese general election.
 The party's ideology was mainly Japanese conservatism and nationalism.

-Kibō no Tō merged with the Democratic Party to form the Democratic Party For the People on 7 May 2018.
-However, some right-wing populist members decided to form a new party with the same name.
+Kibō no Tō merged with the Democratic Party to form the Democratic Party for the People on 7 May 2018; however, some right-wing populist members decided to form a new party with the same name.
 In October 2021, the party disbanded a second time.